Disability Services for Students UPPS No. 07.11.01

 c. providing information and referrals to appropriate resources.

-01.06 We help to foster a supportive and inclusive educational environment by:
+01.07 The ODS helps to foster a supportive and inclusive educational environment by:

 a. building and maintaining partnerships with faculty and staff;